Reopening Plan and visitation plan

 - We have various suppliers to acquire PPE equipment.
 We are given priority as a healthcare facility.
 We continue to increase our supplies to prepare if there is a shortage.

 - Continued job advertisement.
 Continued contracts with staffing agencies.
 In the event of a staff call-off the shift supervisor or DON would contact available staff to come in.
-In the event of no available staff to come in, staffing agencies would be contacted.
-If no staffing agency were available current staff would work overtime until relief is available.
+In the event of no available staff to come in, staff would work overtime until relief is available.

 Communal Dining and Activities